| ⇦ |

 No explanation available.
 Be the first to write the explanation for this question by commenting below.

-Related Questions: - Which of the following is bacterial disease?
+Related Questions: - Which one of the following is commonly used in transfer of foreign DNA into crop plants?

 Topics: Cell Structure and Functions